 Pets do die.
 This is a reality of being involved in this kind of work.
 If you take a sick pet and there is a concern about its future, you must be prepared for his/her possible death.
 If you cannot handle this, please say so.

-To become a foster parent for dogs or cats, please download and fill out our Foster Care Application.
+To become a foster parent for dogs or cats, please fill out our

-We could save so many more cats and dogs if we had YOUR help.
+We can save so many more cats and dogs if we have YOUR help.